 5.1 Description and assessment

-Watershed plans must identify projects that offset the potential impacts future PE wells will have on streamflows and provide a net ecological benefit to the WRIA.
-This chapter provides recommendations for projects to offset consumptive use and meet NEB and describes water offset projects and habitat projects.
+Watershed plans must identify projects that offset the potential impacts that future permit-exempt (PE) wells will have on streamflows and provide a net ecological benefit (NEB) to the WRIA.
+This chapter recommends and describes projects to offset consumptive use and meet NEB:

 Water offset projects have a quantified streamflow benefit and contribute to offsetting consumptive use.

-Habitat projects contribute toward achieving NEB by improving the ecosystem function and resilience of aquatic systems, supporting the recovery of threatened or endangered salmonids, and protecting instream resources including important native aquatic species.
-Habitat projects may also result in an increase in streamflow, but the water offset benefits for these projects is difficult to quantify.
+Habitat projects contribute toward achieving NEB by improving the ecosystem function and resilience of aquatic systems, supporting the recovery of threatened or endangered salmonids, and protecting instream resources, including important native aquatic species.
+The habitat projects included in this watershed plan will also result in an increase in streamflow, but the water offset benefits for these projects is difficult to quantify.
 Therefore, this watershed plan does not rely on habitat projects to contribute toward offsetting consumptive use.

 To identify the projects summarized in this chapter, as well as the complete project inventory in Appendix H, Committee members and WRIA 15 partners brought project suggestions forward to the project workgroup and Committee for discussion.
 Ecology and the technical consultants also identified projects with potential streamflow benefit from the Puget Sound Action Agenda near term actions, salmon recovery lead entity four-year workplans, streamflow restoration grant applications, and public works programs.
 The Committee used a project inventory to capture and track all project ideas, no matter their phase of development, throughout the planning process.

-To receive feedback on project alignment with other planning processes and identify any projects of concern for inclusion in the watershed plan, Ecology distributed the project inventory to conservation districts, LIOs and salmon recovery lead entities in WRIA 15.
+Ecology distributed the project inventory to conservation districts, Local Integrating Organizations (LIO), and salmon recovery lead entities in WRIA 15 to solicit feedback on project alignment with other planning processes and identify any projects of concern for inclusion in the watershed plan.
 At any point in the process, Committee members or WRIA 15 partners could identify projects of concern for inclusion in the watershed plan and recommend removal of the project from the project inventory.
 Ecology and the technical consultants reached out to all identified project sponsors prior to including the project in the watershed plan.

-Based on initial information available on projects, the Committee identified a subset of offset projects that showed promise for quantitative streamflow benefits.
-The technical consultants developed detailed analysis on the subset of projects and the Committee determined the offset value to attribute to each project.
-This chapter presents summaries of those projects.
+Based on initial available project information, the Committee identified a subset of offset projects that showed promise for quantitative streamflow benefits.
+The technical consultants developed detailed analyses on the subset of projects and the Committee determined the offset value to attribute to each project.
+This chapter presents summaries of those projects with additional detail on each project in Appendix I.

 In a separate effort, Ecology contracted with Pacific Groundwater Group (PGG) to support identification of water right acquisition opportunities for WRIA 15.
-In coordination with the Committee, PGG narrowed down the list of opportunities.
-The Committee provided input on the revised list of projects for PGG to develop detailed project descriptions for water right acquisition opportunities that appeared the most valid.
-For each water right acquisition project, the Committee used the estimate generated by PGG for their consumptive use portion of the right.
-Before these rights are acquired and put into Trust, they will go through a full extent and validity analysis to determine the consumptive use offset component.
-As this analysis cannot happen until the owner of the right has agreed to sell, the Committee is relying on the PGG evaluations to estimate the offset volumes described in section 5.2.
+With direction from the Committee, PGG narrowed down the list of opportunities.
+The Committee provided input on the revised list of projects and PGG developed detailed project descriptions for water right acquisition opportunities that appeared to be the most valid.
+For each water right acquisition project, the Committee used PGG’s estimate of the consumptive use portion of the right.
+Before these rights are acquired and put into the Trust Water Rights Program, they will go through a full extent and validity analysis to determine the consumptive use offset component.
+As this analysis cannot happen until the owner of the right has agreed to sell, the Committee is relying on the PGG evaluations to estimate the offset volumes described in Section 5.2.
+PGG developed a more detailed description of the water rights analysis, provided in Appendix J.